 Rule 12B Section I point (a) of the NBA rulebook states that holding, pushing, charging into, or preventing the progress of an opponent by bending the body into a position that is not normal or extending a hand, arm, leg, or knee is not allowed.

-Defending players who are guarding an opponent with a ball are not allowed to initiate contact with him as well.
+Defending players who are guarding an opponent in possession of the ball are not allowed to initiate contact with him as well.
 Touching forearms, hands, or body checks are not allowed.

 Rule 12B Section I point (c) also defines that if the actions of a player against an opponent cause illegal contact with another opponent, the very first player is to be charged a personal foul.